DavisGoglin/spectrogram/README.md

 ## Recording notes

-- Recordings are analysed with the currently selected pitch method and drawn as a separate trace while they play back.
+- Recordings are analyzed with the currently selected pitch method and drawn as a separate trace while they play back.
 - **Clips are not persisted** across reloads — download the WAV if you want to keep one.